Sipra-S/cmb-foreground-modeling/README.md

 # cmb-foreground-modeling
-Numerical modeling of the CMB blackbody spectrum with galactic synchrotron and thermal dust foreground components to study frequency-dependent contamination in observational cosmology.
+Computational modeling of the CMB blackbody spectrum with galactic synchrotron and thermal dust foreground components to study frequency-dependent contamination in observational cosmology.
-# CMB Spectrum and Foreground Modeling
-Computational modeling of the Cosmic Microwave Background (CMB) blackbody spectrum with astrophysical foreground contamination to study frequency-dependent behavior relevant to observational cosmology.
 # Overview
 This project simulates the spectral intensity of the Cosmic Microwave Background (CMB) and incorporates dominant galactic foreground components:
 - Synchrotron emission (power-law spectrum)